devodo/DivertR/docs/Redirect.md

     });
 ```

-By default the via above will match any setter value input but the `ToSet` method accepts a second parameter as a value match expression using the usual [parameter matching](#parameter-matching) syntax:
+By default the Via above will match any setter value input but the `ToSet` method accepts a second parameter as a value match expression using the usual [parameter matching](#parameter-matching) syntax:

 ```csharp
 fooRedirect